 Cloves can be used whole or ground.
 You might include ground cloves in spice mixes and whole cloves in recipes to add depth and flavor to a wide variety of foods.
 These small dark brown pods are used in curries, seasoned meats, Worcestershire sauce, baked goods, chai, and Chinese five-spice blends.
 They also offer some health benefits.

 Cloves contain a lot of manganese, a mineral that helps your body manage the enzymes that help repair your bones and make hormones.
 Manganese can also act as an antioxidant that protects your body from harmful free radicals (unstable atoms that cause cell damage).

-Cloves are also an excellent source of:
+Cloves are also a great source of:

-Nutrients per Serving
+Nutrients per serving

-A one teaspoon serving of cloves contains:
+One teaspoon of cloves has:

 - Calories: 6